pythonindia/inpycon2019/README.md

   the changes do not break anything.
 It will also provide you with a preview URL that you and the maintainers can use to preview your changes before they get merged.
-* Once a PR is approved and merged, our CI integration will automatically deploy the merged changes to production.
-This takes 2-3 minutes to finish after which your changes can be seen in [https://in.pycon.org/2019](https://in.pycon.org/2019).
+* Once a PR is approved and merged, we will manually move the changes to production.
+This might take a few hours.

 ## Code of Conduct